So, Who’s Afraid of March?

 Step 3.
-If you find yourself stuck, go back to the chapter and read it again.
+If you find yourself stuck, go back to the chapter and reread it.

 Step 4.
 Repeat Step 2.
-This time, use simpler language.
+This time, use more straightforward language.

 And, understating the concepts has a lot to do with how focused you are, which is our next point.

 How to Stay Focused